umddb/cmsc424-spring2020/project2/README.md

 If you open the database using `sqlite3 calendarsite/db.sqlite3`, you can directly see the tables being created.
 The command `.schema` will show you all the tables that have been created.

 The provided application currently has six types of URLs/views/webpages:
-- **mainindex**: Main "index" page, where we simply display a list of users. (example: http://localhost:8888/mycalendar/)
+- **mainindex**: Main "index" page, where we simply display a list of users. (example: http://localhost:8888/mycalendar/).
+Clicking on a user name would take us to `mycalendar/user/user_id`, but that page (`userindex`) is not implemented yet.
 - **userindex**: User "index" page, which shows the list of calendars owned by the user. (example: http://localhost:8888/mycalendar/user/1).
-This is currently *not implemented*
+This is currently *not implemented*.
 - **eventindex**: Event "index" page, which shows the details for an event. (example: http://localhost:8888/mycalendar/event/11)
 - **calendarindex**: Shows the events in a given calendar, along with the date, time, and status. (example: http://localhost:8888/mycalendar/calendar/1)
-- **createevent**: This is the page where a user can create an event by choosing the requisite information, and selecting a group of calendars (example: http://localhost:8888/mycalendar/user/1/create)
+- **createevent**: This is the page where a user can create an event by choosing the requisite information, and selecting a group of calendars (example: http://localhost:8888/mycalendar/user/1/createevent)
 - **waiting**: This is the page where a user can see all the events that are in waiting state in one of their calendars, and take action on them (example: http://localhost:8888/mycalendar/waiting/user/1/calendar/1).
 See below for more details.
 - **summary**: This page is intended to show some statistics about the data in the database.
+Currently some *dummy data* is being sent to the template to be displayed.
 See below for the functionality to be implemented (http://localhost:8888/mycalendar/summary)

 *Typically you would want to do some authorizations to separate out the different functionality.
 This is easy to add by having users, and using `sessions`.
 We will not worry about it for now.
 Our focus is on designing the E/R model and the schema, and understanding how to use Django.*